Join our community of websites already using SEOJuice to automate the boring SEO work.

-TL;DR: Local search intent goes beyond "near me."
-Understanding the different types of local queries — navigational, transactional, informational — determines whether you show up in the map pack.
+Explore the blog →TL;DR: Local search intent goes beyond "near me."
+Understanding the different types of local queries (navigational, transactional, informational) determines whether you show up in the map pack, in the AI Overview, or nowhere at all.

 Local search intent is the thing most small businesses get wrong.
 They optimize for "plumber" when their customers search "emergency plumber near me open now."
 They write 1,200-word blog posts about plumbing techniques when the person searching wants a phone number and a promise that someone can show up in the next hour.

-I know this because we track local search patterns across hundreds of business websites at SEOJuice, and the mismatch between what businesses optimize for and what their local customers actually need is — honestly — one of the most consistent problems I see.
+I know this because we track local search patterns across hundreds of business websites at SEOJuice, and the mismatch between what businesses optimize for and what their local customers actually need is, honestly, one of the most consistent problems I see.
 It's also one of the most fixable.
-A roofer in Austin spent six months publishing blog content targeting "roofing materials comparison" while his competitors were cleaning up on "emergency roof repair Austin" — a query that converts at roughly 10x the rate because the person searching has a leak right now and a credit card ready.
+A roofer in Austin spent six months publishing blog content targeting "roofing materials comparison" while his competitors were cleaning up on "emergency roof repair Austin."
+That query, in his GA4, was converting calls at roughly 10x the rate of his informational pages (measured as call-tracking conversions per 100 impressions over an 8-week window) because the person searching has a leak right now and a credit card ready.

-This article breaks down what local intent actually looks like, how Google interprets it differently from generic search, and specifically how to restructure your pages so you show up when someone nearby is ready to act.
-Not theory — the actual patterns I've observed watching local businesses succeed and fail in our platform data.
+This article breaks down what local intent actually looks like, how Google interprets it differently from generic search, how AI Overviews are reshuffling the map pack in 2026, and how to restructure your pages so you show up when someone nearby is ready to act.
+It draws on the actual patterns I've watched local businesses succeed and fail against in our platform data.

 When someone searches "urgent care open now" or "coffee shop with wifi downtown," they're not browsing.
 They're making a decision in the next five minutes.
 That urgency changes everything about how Google builds the results page and what you need to do to appear on it.

-Here's what most businesses miss: these three types require completely different page strategies.
+Here's what most businesses miss: these three types require very different page strategies.
 A navigational searcher needs your hours and address.
 A transactional searcher needs a click-to-call button.
 An investigational searcher needs reviews and comparisons.
 Serving a blog post to someone who wants a phone number is like handing a menu to someone who just wants directions to the bathroom.
-(This is one of the reasons we built intent classification into SEOJuice's page analysis — matching page type to search intent is the single highest-leverage fix for most local businesses.)
+(This is one of the reasons we built intent classification into SEOJuice's page analysis.
+Matching page type to search intent is the single highest-leverage fix for most local businesses.)

 Searchers rarely explain what they want directly.
 Instead, intent surfaces through signals:

-When Google detects local intent, the rules of the results page change fundamentally.
+When Google detects local intent, the rules of the results page change.
 Organic listings take a back seat.
 Maps, business profiles, and real-time signals (hours, reviews, distance) move to the front.

 I've watched this play out in our tracking data across service-area businesses in particular.
-A well-optimized Google Business Profile will outrank a beautifully written service page almost every time for queries with strong local intent.
-The GBP profile for a locksmith showing "Open Now" with a 4.8 rating and 200 reviews will beat a 2,000-word SEO article about locksmithing every single time when someone searches "locksmith near me" at midnight.
+A well-optimized Google Business Profile will outrank a beautifully written service page most of the time for queries with strong local intent.
+The GBP profile for a locksmith showing "Open Now" with a 4.8 rating and 200 reviews will almost always beat a 2,000-word SEO article about locksmithing when someone searches "locksmith near me" at midnight.

 What surprised me most when we started analyzing local search patterns at scale is how dramatically context shifts results: